-Original article by community journalist Mariana Albanese for Vidiga! can be read in Portuguese here.
+For the original article by community journalist Mariana Albanese in Portuguese for Vidiga! click here.

 One year ago was a decisive moment in our history.
 Late Saturday night, November 13, 2011, Vidigal was occupied by the police Shock Battalion.
 As previously announced, they had come to pacify the favela.
 Approximately two months later, Vidigal’s Police Pacification Unit (UPP, by its Portuguese acronym) was established.

 A year into the pacification, things are still a little shaky.
 But life in the community has changed.
 We can see that people move through the neighborhood, and even relate to others, in a different way.
 Residents are still afraid of the police, though less so.
 It’s even hard for those who have historically mistrusted the police not to warm up to the officers, Jonas, Marta, Ademir and Renato who are now on the beat in our community.
 They’ll stop to chat about football, and seem as proud of the neighborhood as the residents are.
 It’s hard to be angry with an institution when it has a name and a face and even coaches your children’s sports team.